Akay-Cem/NginxFlaskApp/README.md

 # Flask Web App with Gunicorn and Nginx

-This project demonstrates how to deploy a simple Flask web application using Gunicorn as the WSGI server and Nginx as the reverse proxy server.
+This `README.md`file describes how to deploy a simple Flask web application using Gunicorn as the WSGI server and Nginx as the reverse proxy server.

 ## Project Structure
 ```